Estimated reading time: 13 minutes

 Visiting Your Family Doctor

-After discussing her symptoms with our family doctor, she decided to get Mrs. CBB skin allergy testing.
+After discussing her symptoms with our family doctor, she got Mrs. CBB’s skin allergy test.

 It was a relatively simple procedure, also known as prick allergy testing.

-The prick testing includes the inside of your arm with a needle and then wait for any reactions.
+The prick testing includes the inside of your arm with a needle and waiting for reactions.

-I was fortunate that our doctor’s office did the allergy testing on-site, so no driving.
+Fortunately, our doctor’s office did the allergy testing on-site, so there was no driving.

 Straight after, she said the arm had trails and bumps from the allergy concoctions.